-Even though the overall media attention for the matter has faded these past few months, women in South Africa continue to be brutalized, harassed, assaulted and murdered by the country’s men (mostly in the domestic sphere by known perpetrators) — we wrote about that here.
-A few weeks ago, black lesbian woman Duduzile Zozo, was raped and murdered, found with a toilet brush inside of her.
+Even though the overall media attention for the matter has faded these past few months, women in South Africa continue to be brutalized, harassed, assaulted and murdered by the country’s men – mostly in the domestic sphere by known perpetrators.
+A few weeks ago, a black lesbian woman Duduzile Zozo, was raped and murdered.
+She was found with a toilet brush inside her private parts.
 She was buried last Saturday.

 Obviously, the task of eliminating these many forms of violence rests not only on the shoulders of women, legislators and police.

 The simple fact that all forms of violence in South Africa have a male face tells us there’s something fundamentally wrong with ideas around manhood.
 It challenges us to take seriously the meanings that are attached to ‘being a man’ in South Africa and interrogate the ideas around man- and womanhood that young boys grow up with.

 For those men who actively accept their responsibility to end the assaults and make the country safer for girls and women, there’s plenty to do.
 Not so much by urging men to protect their wives and keep their hands off our women; this excludes lesbian women and reinforces the idea that women need male protection.
 In a counterproductive twist, these kinds of messages are more likely to consolidate the stereotypes that underpin the violence rather than alter or challenge them.